 You don't need an Echo speaker though, there is an ever-growing army of third-party Alexa speakers...

 There are eight far-field microphones that will pick up voice commands from up to 5m away, one-upping Amazon's own speaker.
 Inside there's an Intel Atom processor and on the top of the device, the mic section is slightly raised for cooling.
+We're still yet to see the device officially drop, since it missed its initial projection in May.

 Invoxia also used CES to take the the covers off of its next-gen smart kitchen speaker.
 Triby IO picks up from where the original Triby left off - VoIP calls, an E Ink display and stereo sound - but adds a new smart home management interface into the mix.

-Triby IO takes smart home controls beyond just those of Alexa as well; using IFTTT you'll be able to automate actions, so you won't be relying on your smartphone or tablet to control your connected tech.
+Triby IO takes smart home controls beyond just those of Alexa as well; using IFTTT you'll be able to automate actions, meaning you won't be relying on your smartphone or tablet to control your connected tech.
 Of course, all of the regular Alexa-based fun is on board too and the original - costing $159 - has all of the Amazon-powered features too.

 Don't expect to see Android Wear smartwatches rocking Alexa anytime soon (that's Google Assistant's gig) but there are a few wearable Alexa options out there...